KehindeoIyanda/terraform_s3/README.md

-Deployed a static website on Amazon s3 with Tearraform.
+Deployed a static website on Amazon s3 with Terraform.